Sodium Polystyrene Sulfonate Oral Powder

 Electrocardiographically, severe hypokalemia is often associated with a lengthened Q-T interval, widening, flattening, or inversion of the T wave, and prominent U waves.
 Also, cardiac arrhythmias may occur, such as premature atrial, nodal, and ventricular contractions, and supraventricular and ventricular tachycardias.
 The toxic effects of digitalis are likely to be exaggerated.
 Marked hypokalemia can also be manifested by severe muscle weakness, at times extending into frank paralysis.

-In the event of clinically significant constipation, treatment with Sodium Polystyrene Sulfonate USP should be discontinued until normal bowel motion is resumed (see WARNINGS, Intestinal Necrosis).
+In the event of clinically significant constipation, treatment with Sodium polystyrene sulfonate for suspension should be discontinued until normal bowel motion is resumed (see WARNINGS, Intestinal Necrosis).Drug Interactions

-Nonabsorbable cation-donating antacids and laxatives
+Non-absorbable cation-donating antacids and laxatives

-The toxic effects of digitalis on the heart, especially various ventricular arrhythmias and A-V nodal dissociation, are likely to be exaggerated by hypokalemia, even in the face of serum digoxin concentrations in the "normal range.”
+The toxic effects of digitalis on the heart, especially various ventricular arrhythmias and A-V nodal dissociation, are likely to be exaggerated by hypokalemia, even in the face of serum digoxin concentrations in the "normal range".
 (See WARNINGS.)